NunoSempere/finisterrae-1T-samples/paper/index.md

 To explore those limits, and also just for the sake of the technical challenge, we describe how to draw 10e12 samples (an American trillion) from a judgmental model.
 In this case, the model is a very rough back-of-the-envelope estimate of the altruistic impact of [Sentinel](https://sentinel-team.org/)—a foresight and emergency response team set up by one of the authors—in basis points of existential/catastrophic risk[^cat] mitigated or averted per million dollars.
 We show how summary statistics change as we draw more samples.
 We conclude discussing limitations and practical applications.

 [^cat]: with a conversion factor of existential risk being 100x worse than catastrophic risk.

+TODO: in xyz nodes of abc type on the Finisterrae supercomputer

 ## 1. How to draw 10e9 samples